 But what about the stems?
 Can you smoke those?
 Can they get you high, or should you just toss them in the garbage?

-In this article, we answer these questions and offer consumers four exciting ways to use leftover weed stems.
+This article answers these questions and offers consumers four exciting ways to use leftover weed stems.

 Fall asleep faster and wake up feeling more rested with our comprehensive (and completely free) patient’s guide to medical cannabis for sleep troubles.